Home > Asia/Middle East > Israel/Palestinian Territories > 9 Day Israel Itinerary: Tel Aviv, Jerusalem & Petra

 Day One - Arriving in Israel

 Day one of most Israel itineraries will focus on getting to Israel.
 I flew from Chicago O’Hare to Tel Aviv with a layover in Warsaw, Poland.
 The layover in Warsaw was 12 hours, which allowed me to leave the airport and visit the city.
-To learn more about my layover in Warsaw, please click HERE.
+To learn more about my time there, you can read my full post about my Warsaw layover in Poland.

 I arrived in Tel Aviv at 6:00 am, as my flight from Warsaw was an overnight flight.